JohnAEX/Stroke-based-KempeLinkage/README.md

 This chapter will list the currently known limitations of this program
 * As of now the program is **work-in-progress** and might not function as intended
 * There is only one approximation technique currently implemented (Polynomial approximation to the degree of N)
-* A valid approximation can only be reached when choosing a degree of less than 3 as the code currently doesn't handle squares of cos
+* A valid approximation can only be reached when choosing a degree of equal or less than 3 as the code currently doesn't handle squares of cos
+* The initial configuration of alpha and beta must be within the first quadrant, otherwise inconsistencies may occure.
+This does not apply for any outputs of the linkage, only for the initial angles within the rhombus.
+There surely is a simple mathematical error somewhere, but we were not able to find it.
 * Pyslvs is a qt-ui with underlying usage of a reduced solvespace-api, a lot of functions are unavailable and the physics simulation is bare bones
 * Without switching to a different visualization / simulation tool the complete path of the output point will not be traced
 * The output area (2*R) is not considered in pyslvs so we will most likely see the linkage breaking at some point